arturmpinho/Dusty-Lantern/README.md

 As a **seller**:

-1. As a seller, I want to add items to auctions
+1. I want to add items to auctions
-1. As a seller, I want to delete auctions created if these did not start or up to 24hrs before auction starting date & time
+1. I want to delete auctions created if these did not start or up to 24hrs before auction starting date & time
-1. As a seller, I want to edit auctions created if these did not start or up to 24hrs before auction starting date & time
+1. I want to edit auctions created if these did not start or up to 24hrs before auction starting date & time
-1. As a seller, I want to see my outstanding receivables
+1. I want to see my outstanding receivables
-1. As a seller, I want to follow my auctions bids live
+1. I want to follow my auctions bids live
-1. As a seller, I want to have an overview of my items sold
+1. I want to have an overview of my items sold
-1. As a seller, I want to receive my payments via a secure platform
+1. I want to receive my payments via a secure platform

 [[Back to top]](#table-of-contents)